This Fast Food Page Was Most Recently Updated: August 9th 2014

 worth of Indian and other ethnic restaurants.
 Among my favorites are Indian

 East (334 East 6th

 Street) and Ethiopian eatery Awash (338

 Also give a try to Paul's at 131 Second Avenue (off St. Marks Place; 212/529-3033; open until 11:30 weekdays and midnight Friday-Saturday), which cooks up some of the finest burgers in NYC in under 10 minutes.
-Don't neglect to get one of the toppings (my favorite is the chili) that are generously dumped all over the large burger.
+Don't neglect to get one of the toppings (my favorite is the chili) that are generously slathered all over the large burger.

 When down in the East